carla-simulator/carla/Docs/dev/how_to_add_a_new_sensor.md

 sensors.

 The usual approach is to create a "dummy" sensor in the server-side, just so the simulator is aware that such actor exists.
-However, this dummy sensor does tick nor sends any sort of data.
+However, this dummy sensor doesn't tick nor sends any sort of data.
 Its counterpart on the client-side however, registers a "on tick" callback to execute some code on every new update.
 For instance, the GNSS sensor registers a callback that converts the current 3D